Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-\subsection{Infinitesimal Newton--Okounkov bodies on abelian threefolds.}
+\subsection{Infinitesimal Newton--Okounkov bodies on abelian threefolds}

-In subsection~3.1 we have showed how to bound the vertical slices of infinitesimal Newton--Okounkov bodies based on knowing the dimension of the base loci $\Bplus(B_t)$.
-Together with Proposition~\ref{prop:nakamaye} this gives indeed very strong conditions on these shapes on abelian threefolds, whenever the flag is taken to be generic.

-In some cases, like when $\Bplus(B_t)$ consists of curves, whose image have high multiplicity at the origin, the estimations in subsection~3.1 aren't so strong.
-Using instead intersection theory and the ideas of differentiation we developed in Proposition~\ref{prop:nakamaye}, we are able to find much stronger estimations on abelian three-folds.

-We will start first with the following proposition: \begin{proposition} Let $X$ be an abelian threefold and $B$ an $\QQ$-ample class on $X$ and $Y_{\bullet}$ be a generic infinitesimal flag.
-Suppose that for some $t_0< \mu$ the intersection $\Bplus(B_{t})\cap E$ contains a curve.
-Then the function
+Applying the ideas from subsection~3.1 and those from Proposition~\ref{prop:nakamaye}, we describe here strong conditions on the shapes of infinitesimal Newton-Okounkov bodies for abelian threefolds for generic flag. \begin{proposition} Let $A$ be an abelian threefold, $B$ an $\QQ$-ample class and $Y_{\bullet}$ be a generic infinitesimal flag.
+If $\Bplus(B_{t_0})\cap E$ is one dimensional, for some $t_0< \mu$, then the function